jdormansteele/BMP280-WeeWX/README.md

 50: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
 60: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
 70: -- -- -- -- -- -- -- 77</pre>
-The result shown indicates that the BMP280 is detected as device 0x77.
+The result indicates that the BMP280 is detected as device 0x77.

   </li>
 </ol>